INTERSECT-training/testing/episodes/refactor-for-testing.md

         assert square_sometimes(value, condition) == output
 ```

-pytest will generate the cross product of all nested parameters, here producing
+pytest will generate the Cartesian product of all nested parameters, here producing
 6 tests.
 Notice how there is no code duplication and if you come up with another
 test input, you just have to add it to the 'value,output' list; testing each
 condition will automatically happen.
 Compared with coding the loops yourself,